Social Play Technologies

-Last year, I joined the Social Play Technologies team in evaluating their first playthings and designing the third and final prototype, PictureStage.
+I joined the Social Play Technologies team in evaluating their first playthings and participatorily designing the third and final prototype, PictureStage.

-PictureStage is a platform made up of a tabletop reading lamp with a Raspberry Pi camera capturing the illuminated area underneath.
+PictureStage is a platform made up of a tabletop reading lamp (similar to the Pixar Lamp, which was especially cherished by one of the kids) with a Raspberry Pi camera capturing the illuminated area underneath.
 The output is connected to a projector on a stand that can be aimed at a wall or the floor.
-By drawing or placing tag cubes underneath the lamp, children can re-imagine their playing environment.
+By drawing or placing QR-tag cubes underneath the lamp, children can re-imagine their playing environment.

 Two interconnected play spaces are created: one where children negotiate control over content under the lamp, and one in which they interact with the projections.

-The openness to any drawn or object content enables a wide range of play activities — the children in our participatory design group interacted with each others’ drawings as a board game, drew onto each others’ bodies in front of the projector, and created an impromptu theater performance.
+The openness to any content, drawing or object, enables a wide range of play activities — the children in our participatory design group interacted with each others’ drawings as a board game, drew onto each others’ bodies in front of the projector, and created an impromptu theater performance.

 Read more in our German-language Booklet and our two English-language publications: on Designing Social Play Things for an in-depth explanation of the design process, and on Children As Designers for a discussion of the creative approaches of participants — if you need access, get in touch by clicking “about” in the menu (my email address is in the pdf)!